Small Heath (Coenonympha pamphilus)

-Status over the last 20 years is Stable with a increase of 7%
+Status over the last 20 years is Stable with a change of 49.5%

-Status over the last 10 years is Stable with a decrease of -4.9%
+Status over the last 10 years is Stable with a change of 37.7%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.